-Harpenden U3A is one of over 1000 local groups in the UK.
-Nationally, around 420,000 people are in the membership.
-U3A has been in existence in this country since 1982.
-We in Harpenden were one of the first U3As to form.
+U3A is for people no longer in full-time work.
+U3A has been in existence in this country since 1982 and we in Harpenden were one of the first U3As to form.
+We are now one of over 1000 U3As in the UK with together around 420,000 members.

 One of the principles of U3A in the UK is that we should be a self-help learning organisation.
-Activities and special interest groups arise from the interests and needs of members and, as far as possible, are self-tutoring, drawing upon their own members' expertise, talents and enthusiasms.
-U3A is informal and cooperative.
-There is no curriculum, no entry qualifications, no examinations, no certificates and no campus.
+Activities and special interest groups arise from the interests and needs of members and, as far as possible, are self-tutoring, drawing upon their own members' expertise, talents and enthusiasms. u3a is informal and cooperative.
+There is no curriculum, no entry qualifications, no examinations and no certificates.
+To see our constitution, click on Constitution.
+To see the U3A principles in full, click on u3a - Principles and Vision (Link to the Third Age Trust website).

 The pattern of the year